Humble2020/BitcoinFile-Verifier/README.md

 ## Why BitcoinFile-Verifier?

-Online files can sometimes turn out to be misleading or even malicious, attempting to deceive users into potential financial losses.
-I've personally experienced this, which is why I developed this tool.
-With BitcoinFile-Verifier, I was able to determine whether a .dat Bitcoin file was authentic or not.
-Normally, you'd have to download the Bitcoin Core client and synchronize it with the blockchain, a process that can take days or even months depending on your network speed.
-This synchronization is necessary to confirm whether a wallet file contains transactions or a balance.
-Without it, you can't validate the contents.
-This software comes to the rescue by allowing you to verify this information without the need to download and synchronize the entire Bitcoin Core client.
+Online files can often be deceptive or malicious, potentially leading users to financial losses.
+I've personally encountered such situations, which motivated me to create this tool.
+BitcoinFile-Verifier enables the verification of authenticity for .dat Bitcoin files.
+Ordinarily, you'd need to download the Bitcoin Core client and synchronize it with the blockchain—a time-consuming process that could take days or even months, depending on your network speed.
+This synchronization is essential to confirm transactions and balances within a wallet file.
+Without it, validating contents becomes impossible.
+This software steps in to provide a solution by allowing you to verify this information without requiring a full download and synchronization of the entire Bitcoin Core client.

 ## What does the Software Actually Do?